osxmidi/LinVst/README.md

 Copy all of the lin-vst-serverxxxx files (files with lin-vst-server in their names) in the embedded folder to /usr/bin.

+Install the vst's.

+The vst's will probably be installed by default to a Wine folder, something like ~/.wine/drive_c/Program Files/Steinberg/VSTPlugins (which is similar to where they are installed on Windows).

-Make a folder and place the windows vst's in it.
+It's also possible with most plugins to make a folder and install the windows vst's into it.

 Start linvstconvert (in the convert folder) and then select the linvst.so file in the embedded folder.